Darainer/poker/Poker_design_doc.md

 # Elements of the design

-### Generic Cards / Player Hand classes seperated from any card game logic
+### Generic Cards / Player Hand classes separated from any card game logic

 ### Cards are the core element, usable for any card game (Card library)